bitaxis/rack-cas-rails/README.md

 * authenticate!
 * authenticated?
 * login_url
 * logout_url

 You have already seen ```authenticate!``` at work.
-The ```authenticated?``` helper allows your application to determin whether a browser is authenticated or not and take appropriate action.
+The ```authenticated?``` helper allows your application to determine whether a browser is authenticated or not and take appropriate action.
 When invoked, the latter two helpers will return the CAS-integrated login and log out URLs, respectively.
 They, in turn, enable you to implement *partial authentication*.

 ## Partial Authentication